 The limited battery lifetime typically impose very strict demand on the overall power consumption of the portable system.
 A very common application of multiplexer is found in computers, where dynamic memory uses the same address lines for both row and column addressing.
 A set of multiplexers is used to first select the row address to the memory, then switch to the column.
-For low-leakage and high-speed circuits concern should be on both the factors Speed and Power.
-This paper concluded with the efficient approach of Multiplexer.
-Modified Differential Cascade Voltage Switch Logic (MDCVSL) shows least Power Consumption over a range of Power Supply Voltage, Output Load Capacitance, Delay and Operating Temperature.
-NMOS circuit is showing better result over operating frequency up to the range 200 MHz.
-MDCVSL circuit shows the least power delay product over a range of supply voltages.
+For low-leakage and highspeed circuits concern should be on both the factors speed and power.
+This paper tries to find out the solution for 2:1 Multiplexer in both the aspects power consumption and speed or in terms of power delay product.
+Modified differential cascade voltage switch logic (MDCVSL) shows least power consumption over a range of power supply voltage, output load capacitance, delay and operating temperature.
+NMOS circuit showing better result over operating frequency up to the range 200 MHz MDCVSL circuit shows the least power delay product over a range of supply voltages.